amollenkopf/dcos-iot-demo/docs/app-setup.md

 <img src="../images/07-app-setup/app-08.png"/><br>
 <br><b>Step 9:</b> The Source has runtime parameters that specify deployment hosts & ports of the Kafka brokers.
 To learn this information use the DC/OS CLI and issue the following command<br><ul><li>dcos kafka connection</li></ul>
 <img src="../images/07-app-setup/app-09.png" width="70%" height="70%"/><br>
 <br><b>Step 10:</b> We will now review a source task marathon configuration found at <a href="../spatiotemporal-event-source/source01.json">spatiotemporal-event-source/source01.json</a>.
-Breaking the marathon app configuration file down:<ul><li>deploys 3 instances of a 'rat01' deployed as Spark 1.6 Docker containers</li>
+Breaking the marathon app configuration file down:<ul><li>deploys 1 instance of a 'source01' deployed as a <a href="https://hub.docker.com/r/amollenkopf/spatiotemporal-event-source/">amollenkopf/spatiotemporal-event-source</a> Docker container</li>
-<li>each container is allocated 4 cpu shares & 2GB of memory</li>
+<li>each container is allocated 1 cpu shares & 5GB of memory (needed for the large simulation file)</li>
 <li>each container starts up with the command spark-submit with lots of application specific parameters</li>
 <li>the --class gets bootstraped in via a URI downloaded prior to the start of each container</li></ul>